Musa00789/eStore/README.md

 # eStore
 ## Summary
-eStore is an online E-commerce online marketplace where the owners can upload their products and sell them with their desired prices.
+eStore is an online E-commerce marketplace where the owners can upload their products and sell them with their desired prices.
 This comes with an admin dashboard to manage products and get analytics of sales and clicks of the products.